bh-projects/microcontroller-class-kit/README.md

 # microcontroller-class-kit

-This is a basic kit that includes one FPGA board, one TI ARM Cortex M4 Launchpad board, and jumper wires.  <br />
+This is a basic kit that includes a FPGA board, a TI ARM Cortex M4 Launchpad board, and jumper wires.  <br />
-This kit will be used throughout ESET 349 course in *Spring of 2019*.
-Students **do not** require to bring these items to the labs since they will be accessible during lab hours.
-However, it is recommended to have your own kit for a learning purpose.
+These items will be accessible during their lab hours.
+However, it is recommended them obtain their own for a learning purpose. <br />

-The details were listed below.
-They are available from several vendors such as TI, terasic, Amazon, digikey, or mouser. <br />
+The detail item list can be found below.
+These items are available through many suppliers such as TI, terasic, Amazon, digikey, or mouser. <br />

  <br />
 <center><img src="./pic.jpg" width =50%></center>